mongodb-developer/mcp-mongodb-atlas/README.md

 ### With Cursor

-To use with Cursor, go to "Features" > "MCP Server" in the settings and add a new server with the following configuration:
+To use with Cursor, go to "Cursor settings" > "MCP" in the settings and add a new server with the following configuration:

 1. **Name**: `atlas` (or any name you prefer)
 2. **Command**: `npx mcp-mongodb-atlas`